What is Third-Party Maintenance in the Data Center?

 Continue reading for:

-- A better understanding of what third-party data center maintenance is exactly
+- A better understanding of what third-party data center maintenance offers

-- A comparison: Third-party maintenance vs. OEM maintenance
+- A comparison of third-party maintenance vs. OEM maintenance

-- A timeline on EOL & EOSL solutions
+- A timeline for EOL & EOSL solutions

-- A perspective from Gartner on how it views third-party IT support
+- A customer perspective on third-party IT support

-- A checklist to find the right third-party maintenance provider for your specific needs
+- A checklist to find the right third-party maintenance provider to meet your specific needs

 To better understand what third-party maintenance is or isn’t, let’s start with a look at OEM maintenance.
 OEM maintenance is the traditional default for support in most data centers, however, the third-party maintenance solution continues to grow in popularity.
 Continue reading to find out why third-party hardware maintenance is the preferred data center maintenance and learn about advantages of third-party IT support.